kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

-  conda create --name aiworkshop python=3.7 numpy pandas scipy imageio scikit-learn scikit-image matplotlib hdf5 nodejs jupyterlab -y conda activate aiworkshop conda install keras -y
+  conda create --name aiworkshop python=3.7 numpy pandas scipy imageio scikit-learn scikit-image matplotlib hdf5 nodejs jupyterlab -y conda activate aiworkshop conda install keras -y python -m ipykernel install --user --name aiworkshop
   ```

-  Each step of the build will take a while.
+  The create and install steps of the build will take a while.
 The total build may take 10 minutes or possibly longer.

   When the build finishes, navigate using the Anaconda Prompt to the folder you want JupyterLab to open in (for example create a workshop folder and cd into it) and open JupyterLab: